hans-jorg/stm32f746g/X25-I2C-Polling/README-Touch.md

 To enable an interrupt:

+1. Configure GPIO pin as input (Enable clock for its GPIO)
-1. Set the corresponding bit in EXTI_IMR
+2. Set the corresponding bit in EXTI_IMR
-2. Configure trigger selection (rising or falling) in EXTI\_RTSR or EXTI\_FTSR.
+3. Configure trigger selection (rising or falling) in EXTI\_RTSR or EXTI\_FTSR.
-3. Enable the corresponding IRQn in NVIC.
+4. Enable the corresponding IRQn in NVIC.

 Interfacing to the FT5336